Written by Bobby

 Like PRS, Gretsch does a great job with their economy electric guitars.
 The Streamliner series provides some solid value with a slightly smaller body design that's easier to play and looks better (in my opinion) than the larger hollow-body guitars.

 You've also got a Bigsby tremolo bridge, though that will matter less for rhythm purposes.

 Once again, you have a guitar that will handle clean, open chords with a lot of clarity and resonance.
 It's almost like having certain aspects of an acoustic guitar built into your electric.

 At not even $500, the Streamliners are a solid, high-value option.

 IDEAL FOR: Clear, open chords

 The five electrics highlighted above are my favorite recommendations.
-Though for rhythm players, I'd also recommended the following three as honorable mentions:
+Though for rhythm players, I'd also recommended the following as honorable mentions:

 What about single coil options?

 If you abandon the dual humbucker setup, single coils can still make great rhythm electric guitars, especially if you're talking about a Fender Stratocaster, or an electric guitar with active single coils.

 Most guitars have a rhythm pickup, which means you can always use your selector switch to back off the higher treble tones and into a more warm, mellow sound that's better for playing chords